adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-4.md

 **Exercise 4.44**

 Show that the three qubit gate $G$ is universal for quantum computation whenever $\alpha$ is irrational.
+This exercise is based on [Quantum computational networks](https://royalsocietypublishing.org/doi/10.1098/rspa.1989.0099) by Deutsch.

 In section 4.5.1 the authors demonstrated that two-level unitary gates are universal.
 These gates acted non-trivially only on two-or-fewer vector components with the form for a three bit system written as the following for arbitrary complex numbers $a=e^{i\phi}\cos\theta$ and $b=e^{i\psi}\sin\theta$